 Cost of Costco Kirkland Baby Formula vs. Similac Pro-Advance

 The Kirkland formula says to compare to Similac Pro-Advance on the packaging so I will use that as our name-brand comparison.
-If you purchase Similac Pro-Advance at Costco, it costs $35 (same price in-store and online) for one 34oz. container that makes 261 oz of prepared formula.
+If you purchase Similac Pro-Advance at Costco, it costs $35 (same price in-store and online, as of March 2020) for one 34oz. container that makes 261 oz of prepared formula.

 This yields a price per fluid oz is $0.134.